acadTags/Rare-disease-identification/README.md

     * UMLS to ICD-9-CM https://bioportal.bioontology.org/ontologies/ICD9CM

 ## Pipeline
+Note: This is mainly research-based implementation, rather than well-engineered software, but we hope that the code, data, and results provide more details to this work and are useful.

 ### Data and models
 The data files and BERT models are placed according to the structure below.
 The SemEHR outputs for MIMIC-III discharge summaries (`mimic-semehr-smp-outputs\outputs`) and MIMIC-III radiology reports (`mimic-rad-semehr-outputs\outputs`) were obtained by running SemEHR.